Bulgaria

 • Use of Excavation Tools

-• Practice of Basic Working Techniques
+• Practice of Basic Excavation Techniques

 • Identification of Archaeological Contexts